storacha/w3up/packages/capabilities/readme.md

-# ⁂ `@storacha/capabilities`
+# 🐔 `@storacha/capabilities`

 [Capabilities](https://en.wikipedia.org/wiki/Capability-based_security) for interacting with [storacha.network](https://storacha.network)

 ## About

-The w3up platform by [storacha.network](https://storacha.network) is implemented as a set of capabilities that can be invoked using the [ucanto](https://github.com/storacha/ucanto) RPC framework.
+The [Storacha network](https://storacha.network) is implemented as a set of capabilities that can be invoked using the [ucanto](https://github.com/storacha/ucanto) RPC framework.

 The `@storacha/capabilities` package contains capability definitions, which are used by clients to create invocations and by services to validate and parse invocations and route requests to the correct capability handler.